Empire Distribution: 2010-2014: Founding, early success

-Empire was founded in by Ghazi Shami.
+Empire was founded by Ghazi Shami.
 Raised in San Francisco, he grew up listening to Bay Area artists such as Too Short, Spice 1, RBL Posse, Souls of Mischief, Luniz, JT the Bigga Figga, and Rappin' 4-Tay.
 Equally interested in music and technology, in college he worked at the tech companies Sun Microsystems, Eloquent Technologies and Audio Highway; he later worked at Hyde Street Studios, where he engineered and mixed music by artists including Messy Marv, Planet Asia and Too Short.

 In 2006, he was hired at INgrooves Music Group, an independent distribution and marketing company.
 While he had written code and built out streaming media sites since he was a teenager, at INgrooves, he learned about the intricacies of digital distribution, artist contracts, and royalties.
 Helping to build the company's rap division, he signed DIY artists representative of the Bay Area sound and culture, often introducing them to online revenue streams.

 Ghazi founded Empire from his home in the Potrero neighborhood of San Francisco in 2010.
-In a 2019 interview, he said: "This company wouldn't exist if I wasn’t born and bred in the Bay; in SF and Silicon Valley.
+In a 2019 interview, he said: "This company wouldn't exist if I wasn't born and bred in the Bay; in SF and Silicon Valley.
 This company is as much a software company as it is a music company.
 It’d be a disservice to the roots, to the origin, to everything that I stand for, if this company wasn't firmly planted or rooted here."

 Initially focused on rap, Empire's backend technology bypassed the existing digital distribution system and delivered music directly to streaming and retail platforms quickly to capitalize on the viral momentum of the genre's traditional rapid-fire releases.
 Contracts were non-exclusive and proprietary software allowed managers and artists to easily track royalties, which were paid monthly.
 The company's core practices, in addition to Ghazi's relationships, attracted artists, and as Empire gained traction, Ghazi hired Nima Etminan as his second-in-command.
 Etminan later became the company's COO.